kenzo92/fashion-app/README.md

-# simple-calculator
+# Fashion-App
-A Simple Calculator for simple arithmetic  for use by traders
+A Simple App that connects artisans(Tailors and Seamstresses) to potential customers